SWTOR-Slicers/WikiPedia/README.md

 Change Log:

+3 Dic, 2021
+*  **Added warnings of an incompatibility between the .gr2 Importer Add-on and Blender 3.0**.
+It's a relatively minor one, which could be solved rather quickly.

 10 Nov, 2021
 * **Added a "Highlights" section at the beginning** to make some of the most sought after topics more visible.
 Still, the wiki's index and structure seems to need a less orderly and more to-the-point structure 🤔.